Dr. Francis E. Raymond

 502.272.8165 • firstname.lastname@example.org

-Ms. Carver is an Instructor of Business Administration in the Rubel School of Business.
-She is a graduate of the University of Louisville where she obtained a Bachelor of Science in Commerce Degree with a major in Accounting and Bellarmine University where she received an MBA.
-She is currently pursuing a Doctorate in Leadership in Higher Education.
-Ms. Carver is a Certified Public Accountant (CPA), currently licensed to practice public accounting in the state of Kentucky.
+Dr. Carver is an Instructor of Business Administration in the Rubel School of Business.
+She is a graduate of the University of Louisville where she obtained a Bachelor of Science in Commerce Degree with a major in Accounting and Bellarmine University where she received an MBA and her Doctorate in Leadership in Higher Education.
+Dr. Carver is a Certified Public Accountant (CPA), currently licensed to practice public accounting in the state of Kentucky.
 She is experienced in the area of accounting, finance, management, strategic planning, and consulting.
 She has over 25 years of professional experience in the private sector including positions as Chief Internal Auditor, Revenue Manager, and Financial Analyst at the Louisville and Jefferson County Metropolitan Sewer District and Senior Field Auditor with the Kentucky Revenue Cabinet.

 Dr. David T. Collins